- Eric B Larson, MD, MPH

 ●Try to be patient when responding to repetitive questions, behaviors, or statements.

-●Try not to argue or confront persons with dementia when they express mistaken ideas or facts.
-Change the subject or gently remind them of an inaccuracy.
-Arguing or trying to convince a person of “the truth” is a natural reaction but it can be frustrating to all and can trigger unwanted behavior and feelings.
+●Try not to argue or confront the person with dementia when they express mistaken ideas or facts.
+Change the subject or gently remind the person of an inaccuracy.
+Arguing or trying to convince a person of "the truth" is a natural reaction but it can be frustrating to all and can trigger unwanted behavior and feelings.

-●Establish calm nighttime routines to manage behavioral problems, which are often worst at night.
+●Establish calm and consistent nighttime routines to manage behavioral problems, which are often worst at night.
 Leave a night light on in the person's bedroom.

-●Employ safety measures in the home, such as locks on medicine cabinets, keep furniture in the same place to prevent falls, remove electrical appliances from the bathroom, install grab bars in the bathroom, and set the water heater below 120ºF.
+●Employ safety measures in the home, such as putting locks on medicine cabinets, keeping furniture in the same place to prevent falls, reducing clutter, removing electrical appliances from the bathroom, installing grab bars in the bathroom, and setting the water heater below 120°F.

-●Help the patient perform personal care as they are willing and able.
-It is not necessary to bathe every day, although a healthcare provider should be notified if the person develops sores in the mouth or genitals related to hygiene problems (eg, urinary leakage, ill-fitting dentures).
+●Help the person with personal care tasks as needed.
+It is not necessary to bathe every day, although a health care provider should be notified if the person develops sores in the mouth or genitals related to hygiene problems (eg, ill-fitting dentures, urine leakage).

 ●Speak slowly, present only one idea at a time, and be patient when waiting for responses.

 ●Encourage physical activity and exercise.
-A daily walk can help prevent physical decline and improve behavioral problems.
+Even a daily walk can help prevent physical decline and improve behavioral problems.

 ●Consider respite care.
-Respite care can provide a needed break for family and can strengthen the family's ability to provide care in the future.
+Respite care can provide a needed break and give you a chance to recharge.
 This is offered in many communities in the form of in-home care or adult day care.
-Caregiving can be an all-consuming experience.
-Be sure to take time for yourself, take care of your own medical problems, and arrange for breaks when you need them.
+Caregiving can be an all-consuming experience, and it's essential to take time for yourself, take care of your own medical problems, and arrange for breaks when you need them.

 WHERE TO GET MORE INFORMATION